A brown sugar facial scrub is ideal to use on. your face because it’s a gentle exfoliator. Read on to get the recipe and

-Scoop out a small amount of scrub and warm it between your hands.
+Scoop out a small amount of brown sugar scrub and warm it between your hands.
 Rub it into lightly moistened skin and then rinse.

 Be sure to do a patch test on your skin to make sure that none of the ingredients will irritate, especially if you have sensitive skin.
 You know your skin better than we possible can!

 Making your own body products is so much fun and so much less expensive than purchasing them.

 This is your chance to get creative with the scents that you love and make your own signature body products.

 Check out some of our other recipes and let us know in the comments below which ones you like the best, or how did you switch them up to make them your favorite?

 You might also enjoy some of our other skin care posts: